-#MambaForever: Monuments Around The World Light Up Purple & Gold To Remember Kobe Bryant
+#MambaForever: Landmarks Around The World Light Up Purple & Gold To Remember Kobe Bryant

-Monuments Around The World Light Up Purple & Gold To Remember Kobe Bryant
+Landmarks Around The World Light Up Purple & Gold To Remember Kobe Bryant

 Yesterday brought the tragic passing of NBA and Laker legend Kobe Bryant.
 Kobe and his 13-year-old daughter Gianna lost their lives in a helicopter crash while traveling from Newport Beach to Thousand Oaks, California to attend a game at his Mamba Academy.